Spatial regionalization based on optimal information compression: Introduction

-In this paper we first derive a regionalization objective function based solely on fundamental combinatorial arguments and the minimum description length principle.
-We then describe a greedy optimization procedure used to obtain a partition that approximately minimizes this description length, which involves iteratively merging the pair of spatial units that maximally reduces the description length.
-We demonstrate our method on a series of experiments using both real and synthetic spatial data.
+In this paper we present a regionalization objective function for spatial networks with distributional metadata that is based solely on fundamental combinatorial arguments and the minimum description length principle.
+By viewing the problem of regionalization from this perspective, our approach does not require the specification of any free parameters such as an explicit dissimilarity function between spatial units or a particular value for the number of regions we want the algorithm to return.
+Our method also takes into account the full distribution of the covariate of interest in each spatial unit, rather than summarizing each local distribution with a single statistic such as its mode, and accounts for both this spatial metadata and the topology of regional adjacencies.
+We describe a greedy optimization procedure used to obtain a partition of the network that approximately minimizes this description length, which involves iteratively merging the pair of nodes that maximally reduces the description length.
+We then demonstrate our method on a series of experiments using both real and synthetic spatial data.
 In the first experiment, we illustrate how our method can effectively recover synthetically planted clusters in spatial distributional data, even in the presence of substantial noise.
 We move on to show that our method extracts meaningful regions and their evolution in real ethnoracial data by analyzing the New Haven-Milford metropolitan area of the U.S. as a case study, covering the decades between 1980 and 2010.
-Finally, in an experiment using a set of 110 large metropolitan areas across the U.S., we demonstrate that our method reveals the increasing complexity of urban segregation patterns over this same time period, and that this trend can be well explained by the overall increase in ethnoracial diversity of these metros rather than by the manifestation of clustering at different spatial scales.
+Finally, in an experiment using a set of 110 large metropolitan areas across the U.S., we demonstrate that our method reveals the increasing complexity of urban segregation patterns over this same time period, and that this trend can be well explained by the increase in small scale ethnoracial diversity within these metros rather than by changes in segregation patterns at large spatial scales.